-- TABE Test Administrator Training will be conducted for the state by the responsible Education Associate.
+- 1. TABE Test Administrator Training will be conducted for the state by the responsible Education Associate.
 Regional trainings and training requested by local programs will be conducted by a Training Specialist who covers that region.
 Local program test coordinators, test administrators, program directors and program coordinators who are responsible for coordinating, administering, or proctoring TABE assessments are required to attend TABE training.
 The training is also recommended for staff members who interpret TABE scores.
 Training participants should bring with them both copies of the TABE Test Directions for forms 11 and 12.
 Successful completion of the training must be documented before staff can administer any element of TABE. - 2.
-TABE for Practitioners Training is offered annually in each region of the state.
-This specialized training is designed for Directors and instructors to provide a deeper understanding of the content of the TABE tests and to encourage wider utilization of various related resources to target instruction that facilitates student gain and supports college and career readiness skills.
-The relationship between TABE and LACES data (NRS EFLs) is also explored and defined through the hands-on analysis of student assessment data.
+TABE Basics for Educators is offered quarterly or as needed.
+This specialized training is designed for Directors and instructors to provide a deeper understanding of the content of the TABE 11/12 tests, and to encourage wider utilization of various related resources to target instruction that facilitates participant gain and supports college and career readiness skills.
+The relationship between TABE and LACES data (NRS EFLs) is also explored and defined through the hands-on analysis of participant assessment data.
 OAE strongly encourages all staff to participate in this valuable training.